Blupo/SimulationLoader/README.md

 # SimulationLoader

-SimulationLoader is an object for making loading simulations easier, originally designed for group "holo"s.
+SimulationLoader is a system for loading maps as discrete units called Simulations.
+It was originally created for [Crylox Legion](https://www.roblox.com/groups/1192846)'s [Zerion holo](https://www.roblox.com/games/3717455865).

-Please read the [wiki](https://github.com/Crylox-Legion/SimulationLoader/wiki) to get started with using SimulationLoader.
+Please read the [wiki](https://github.com/Blupo/SimulationLoader/wiki) for getting started with using SimulationLoader.

 ## API

 ### Data Structures

 #### PhysicalSimulation
-See https://github.com/Crylox-Legion/SimulationLoader/wiki/Creating-Physical-Simulations for constructing physical simulations.
+See [this page](https://github.com/Blupo/SimulationLoader/wiki/Creating-Physical-Simulations) for constructing physical simulations.

 ```
 Root: Folder